 The net liabilities show the underlying commitments that the CC has in the long term to pay post-employment (retirement) benefits.
 In assessing the liabilities for retirement benefits, the actuaries use a set of assumptions including a discount rate set by reference to long term gilt yields.
-The assumptions used by the actuaries in 2019/20 and the potential effect of changes in these assumptions are set out below.
-The total net liability of £1.907m has a substantial impact on the net assets of the CC as recorded in the Balance Sheet.
+The assumptions used by the actuaries in 2020/21 and the potential effect of changes in these assumptions are set out below.